Transparent Networks for Multivariate Time Series

-\textbf{Implementation:} We implement XGBoost and EBM models using the \texttt{xgboost} and \texttt{interpretml} libraries, respectively.
+We implemented XGBoost and EBM models using the \texttt{xgboost} \cite{chen_xgboost_2016} and \texttt{interpretml} \cite{nori_interpretml_2019} libraries, respectively.
 For NodeGAM, we employ the official implementation provided by its authors \cite{chun-hao_chang_node-gam_2022}.
-The remaining models are developed using PyTorch \cite{paszke_pytorch_2019}.
-All models undergo hyperparameter tuning via Optuna \cite{akiba_optuna_2019}.
+We developed the remaining models using \texttt{torch} \cite{paszke_pytorch_2019}.
+All models undergo hyperparameter tuning via \texttt{optuna} \cite{akiba_optuna_2019}.
 The pytorch-based models are optimized with the Adam with decoupled weight decay (AdamW) \cite{loshchilov_decoupled_2019} optimizer on an NVIDIA A100 GPU.
 Model training is halted if the validation loss does not decrease over 20 epochs.
-We use mean squared error for the forecasting tasks, and for classification tasks, we use cross-entropy loss.
-Further details of the model implementations and hyper-parameters are provided in \appendixautorefname~\ref{sec:implementation}.
+We used mean squared error for the regression task, binary cross-entropy for the binary classification task, and cross-entropy for the multi-class classification task.
+Appendix~\ref{sec:implementation} provides further details of the model implementations and hyper-parameters.